 If you’re working to pay off your loans, keep these basic tips in mind:

 - Create a budget, and stick to it.
-List all your income and all your expenses, then decide whether your income could be used more effectively.
+List all your income and all your expenses, and then decide whether your income could be used more effectively.

 - Contact creditors if you find you cannot meet your payments.
 You may be able to arrange a modified payment plan.